gaurav151411/GetSomePopcorn/README.md

 • It makes it much easier for a user to choose a movie based on a specific genre, as well as tells about the popularity of each film and provides movie ratings.

+.
+The Project has been made using Hooks in React.